 THE HAGUE – Just down the road from my hotel was a large-windowed store with people going in and out all day long.
 Sometimes there was a long queue of people waiting to get inside.
 “What on earth are they selling?”
 I thought to myself.
 And then I learned that it was a store selling hashish, marijuana and other cannabis products.
 I was intrigued.
 In this small permissive country, you can legally buy pot (this was one year before Canada legalized marijuana.)
 Rather than skulking about in dark alleys, trading is carried out in broad daylight.
 Even on Sunday mornings!

 So every day I passed this shop, and every day I became “curioser and curioser”, to quote Lewis Carroll.
 One warm, sunny evening – my last evening in Holland – I stopped for a burger, beer and fries at a place near the hotel.

 Sharing an outside table with a local Dutchwoman, we chatted.
 (If I haven’t mentioned it before, the Dutch speak perfect English.)
 I asked her about coffeeshops.
 She blithely said that she goes regularly (as if she were going to the corner store for milk.)

 On my way back to the hotel I walked past the cannabis shop.
 My curiosity piqued, I stepped inside.

 “You tell me what you want and we give it to you.
 Are you looking to buy hash or grass?”

-“Errr … grass, I guess, but what’s the quality of it and where does it come from?”
+“Errr … grass, I guess.”
 There was a really strong, funky, fuggy smell in the shop.